 Submittal of documents

 All abstracts, draft manuscripts, and final manuscripts shall be submitted to the Conference staff through a web-based Document Management System (DMS) whose address is:

 Persons wanting to submit documents for the Conference should visit the website listed above and create an account.
 Those who create an account for use in submitting an abstract should use their existing credentials to access the DMS for subsequent submittals.
 Do not create more than one account on the DMS; you must use the same DMS account for all submittals.

 While it is not required that the person submitting documents is an author of a paper, all communication from the Conference staff concerning a paper will be directed to the person who submits the documents (the account holder).
 It is the responsibility of this person to communicate relevant information to the paper author(s).

 For questions about paper submission or for help with the Document Management System, please contact the Conference staff using the contact information available here.

 Attendance of Conference

 At least one author of each accepted paper shall register for and attend the Conference and shall present the paper at the Conference in accordance with the applicable presentation schedule.
 Please do not submit an abstract if you do not plan to attend the 2019 DFHM meeting.
 Please have a backup author prepared to give your presentation should you not be able to attend.
-Registration for attendance of the Conference by the presenting author must be received by May 1, 2019 in order for your paper to be presented at the Conference and to be included in the publications identified above.
+Registration for attendance of the Conference by the presenting author must be received no later than April 13, 2019 in order for your paper to be presented at the Conference and to be included in the publications identified above.